jaysoo/nx-react-book/manuscript/chapter2.md

 ***

-To our despair, when we navigate to <http://localhost:4200> again, we see a poorly styled application.
+*But* to our despair, when we navigate to <http://localhost:4200> again, we see a poorly styled application.

 ![](images/2-books-feature.png)